 The EU ENERGY STAR program is managed by the European Commission, DG Energy, and is overseen by the EU ENERGY STAR Board, with full representation of experts from all Member States.
 General procedures and the qualifying criteria for each product group are published in the Official Journal of the EU.

-The EU program has currently over 130 registered program participants, including all large office equipment brands and many specialist suppliers that register directly with the EU.
+The EU program has currently over a hundred registered program participants, including all large office equipment brands and many specialist suppliers that register directly with the EU.
 EU registration of relevant equipment sold in the EU is open to all manufacturers at no cost.

 The EU ENERGY STAR program comprises of 5 main product groups with qualifying criteria: computers, displays, imaging equipment, UPS and enterprise servers, each subdivided in 2 to 5 subgroups.
 The EU database contains about 20 000 registered models (at end 2015).
 Each year around 7500 new models are registered, of which over 5600 through EPA (products registered in the US but for the EU market as well) and almost 1900 through the EU website (products placed on the EU market but not the US one).
 For each model, the database contains the relevant energy and performance specifications that can searched through pre-selection and sorting.